graviton-browser/graviton-browser/website/source/introduction.rst

 * Internal apps in industrial and enterprise scenarios, e.g. finance and trading applications where web apps are often not preferred for productivity/usability/security and other reasons.
 Slick updates and a deploy-once runtime are useful here.
-* Hobbyist and learner apps where users do not want the overhead of complex deployment, but do want to publish their apps.
+* Hobbyist and learner apps where users do not want the overhead of the complex web frontend stack or desktop deployment, but do want to publish their apps.
 They aren't attempting to maximise the user acquisition funnel so don't mind telling users to download an app browser component.
 These are people who distribute JARs or only source code today.
-* Eventually, the hobbyist Java gaming community.
+* The Java gaming community.
+* People who want to write cross platform command line apps.
 * IoT devices that struggle to provide secure administration interfaces, given the demands of web browser makers to use web PKI SSL and the poor fit of SSL with embedded web servers that do not have domain names.
+* People who want to write apps in languages other than JavaScript, although we plan for JS to be a first class citizen along with all other mainstream languages (via the Truffle project).

 We feel these market segments are under-served by web browser developers.